mohamedboubaker/GPS-Tracker/README.md

 - Be tolerant to reverse polarity.
 - Protect the circuit in case of a short circuit.
 - Be able to withstand input voltages that are typical of a car battery. i.e. 12V~20V.
-- provide peak currents of up to 2A.
+- Provide peak currents of up to 2A.
 This is required by the SIM808 module. <a href="https://www.openhacks.com/uploadsproductos/sim808_hardware_design_v1.02.pdf"> [2]. </a>
-- Provide a stable output voltage of 3.6V because the operating voltage range of the STM32F0 MCU is 1.8V-3.6V <a href="https://www.st.com/resource/en/datasheet/stm32f030f4.pdf"> [3] </a> and that of the SIM808 module is 3.4V-4.4V <a href="https://www.openhacks.com/uploadsproductos/sim808_hardware_design_v1.02.pdf"> [2]. </a>.
+- Provide a stable output voltage of 3.6V because the operating voltage range of the STM32F0 MCU is 1.8V-3.6V <a href="https://www.st.com/resource/en/datasheet/stm32f030f4.pdf"> [3] </a> and that of the SIM808 module is 3.4V-4.4V <a href="https://www.openhacks.com/uploadsproductos/sim808_hardware_design_v1.02.pdf"> [2] </a>.

-Reverse polarity protection is achieved through the MOSFET transistor denoted as Q1 in the schematic which has a Gate-Source voltage rating of 20V.
+Reverse polarity protection is achieved through the MOSFET transistor denoted as Q1 in the schematic above which has a Gate-Source voltage rating of 20V.
 This limits the maximum input voltage of the circuit to 20V.

 Protection against short circuits is provided through the Fuse denoted as F1 with a rating of 2.5A.
 (In practice, 2.5 A is a very high current for such a circuit.
 If a short circuit happens, many components would fail before the fuse will break the current.
 This value needs to be reconsidered.)